 The benefits of regular exercise can’t be overstated.
-Exercise can decrease your risk for cancer and heart disease.
-It can also strengthen your immune system and lower your risk of infections.
+Exercise can decrease your risk for cancer and heart disease, strengthen your immune system, and protect you against infections.
 Exercise is especially important if you have major depressive disorder (MDD).

 MDD, or clinical depression, is a common illness.
 Roughly 16 million adults in the U.S. have a major depressive episode annually, says the National Alliance on Mental Illness.
 Symptoms of depression vary for everyone, but typically include:

 - Persistent sadness